Antisemitism in 21st-century France: Background

+Following the electoral successes achieved by the extreme right-wing National Front and an increasing denial of the Holocaust among some persons in the 1990s, surveys showed an increase in stereotypical antisemitic beliefs among the general French population.
+In the mid-1990s, historians renewed a critical study of National Socialism, French collaboration with the Nazi regime, and the responsibility of the government of Vichy France for the deportation of Jews during the Holocaust.
+They contested the 1972 book Vichy France: Old Guard and New Order, 1940–1944 (published in French as La France de Vichy) by American historian Robert Paxton, who had argued that the Vichy Regime cooperated with Nazi Germany during its occupation.

+The Second Intifada, beginning in 2000, contributed to rising tensions with Arab Muslims and Jews feeling less welcome in North African nations.
+Most have now left the region.
 Beginning in the late 20th century, more Arabs from North African nations began to emigrate to France for economic reasons and to escape civil wars in their home nations.
-Historically numerous North African Arabs had lived and worked in France since before World War II.
-The Muslim community built the Grand Mosque in Paris in 1929.
-Its Imam (Si Kaddour Benghabrit) and numerous members helped protect Jews from deportation during the Holocaust.

-In the mid-1990s historians renewed a critical study of National Socialism, collaboration, and the responsibility of the Vichy Regime for deportation of Jews during the Holocaust.
-They contested the book Vichy France: Old Guard and New Order, 1940–1944 (1972) (published in French as La France de Vichy) by American historian Robert Paxton, who had said the Vichy Regime cooperated with Nazi Germany.

-British historian Maud S. Mandel bases her inquiry Jews and Muslims in France: A History of a Conflict (2014) on historic relations among the peoples of North Africa.
-She attributes the roots of Muslim antisemitism among second-generation immigrants in France to earlier inter-communal relations among the peoples in Algeria, Tunisia, and Morocco; the course of decolonization in North Africa; and events in the continuing Arab–Israeli conflict.
-Sociologists such as Nonna Mayer, Laurent Mucchielli and others have said that antisemitic opinions have been in decline in France since the end of the Second World War, and that other forms of racism have been more widespread than antisemitism.
-Members of the French Jewish community criticized this conclusion.

-France has struggled to help Arab working-class youth find work, as their unemployment rate is high.
-In their isolated public housing communities outside Paris, antisemitic sentiment is prevalent.
-In 2016 Paris has the largest population of Jews in France, followed by Marseille, which has 70,000.
+France has struggled to help young working-class Arab adults find jobs, and their unemployment rate remains high.
+In their isolated public housing communities outside Paris, antisemitic sentiment is widespread.
 Many working-class Arabs and Sephardic Jews also settled in cities in southern France, which had long been linked by trade and culture to North Africa.
 In many of these communities, such as Nice and Marseille, Arab and Jewish immigrants from North African nations have lived in mixed communities as they began to make new lives in France.
 Both Jews and Muslims are minorities in France.
 Many North African Jews worked with Arab immigrants to combat racism in France against the latter group, and support other progressive causes.

-French concerns about antisemitism among second-generation Arab groups is also related to general concerns about Islamic terrorism in the country.
-In 2015 Paris suffered two major Islamic attacks, which were generally targeted at all French people.
+French concerns about antisemitism among second-generation Arab groups are also related to general concerns about Islamic terrorism in the country.
+The November 2015 Paris attacks, orchestrated by the Islamic State, left 140 dead—including the perpetrators—and at least 400 individuals injured.
+Those attacks were generally targeted at all French people.
 In addition, from the end of 2015 into early 2016, there were independent attacks against individual Jews in several cities, including three in Marseille from October to January.